Arbëreshë people

-The Arbëreshë speak Arbëresh, a Tosk Albanian variety involving code-mixing with regional Romance languages of Italy.
-It is of particular interest to students of the modern Albanian language as it retains speech sounds, morphosyntactic and vocabulary elements of the language spoken in pre-Ottoman Albania.
-In Italy, the Albanian language (and not specifically Arbëresh) is protected by law number 482/99, concerning the protection of the historic linguistic minorities.
+The Arbëreshë speak Arbërisht, an old variant of the Albanian language which derives from the Tosk Albanian spoken in central-southern Albania and Epirus.
+In Italy the Albanian Arbëresh language is protected by law number 482/99, concerning the protection of the historic linguistic minorities.

-The Arbëreshë are scattered throughout southern Italy and Sicily and in small numbers also in other parts of Italy.
-They are in great numbers in North and South America, especially in the US, Brazil, Chile, Argentina, Mexico, Venezuela, Uruguay and Canada, and in the United Kingdom.
+The Arbëreshë are scattered also in other parts of Italy.
+They are in great numbers in North and South America, especially in the US, Brazil, Chile, Argentina, Mexico, Venezuela, Uruguay and Canada, and in the various parts of central-northern Europe.
 It is estimated that there are about 100,000 Italo-Albanians (400,000 if including those outside of Italy); they constitute one of the oldest and largest minorities in Italy.
-Being Italian and Arbëreshë are both central to Italo-Albanians' identity.
 When speaking about their "nation", Arbëresh use the term Arbëria, a loose geographical term for the scattered villages in southern Italy which use Arbëresh language.
-They are proud of their Albanian ethnicity, identity and culture, but also identify themselves as Italian nationals, since they have lived in Italy for hundreds of years.

 In the light of historical events, the secular continuity of the Albanian presence in Italy is exceptional.
-In 2017, with the Republic of Albania, an official application for inclusion of the Arbëresh people has been submitted to the UNESCO as a living human and social immaterial patrimony of humanity.
+In 2017, an official application for inclusion of the Arbëresh people has been submitted to the UNESCO as a living human and social intangible cultural heritage of humanity by the Government of Albania.

 Distribution

-The Arbëresh villages contains two or three names, an Italian one as well as one or two native Arbëresh names by which villagers know the place.
+The Arbëresh villages maintain two or three names, an Italian one as well as one or two native Arbëresh names by which villagers know the place.
 The Arbëreshë communities are divided into numerous ethnic islands corresponding to different areas of southern Italy.
 However, some places have already lost their original characteristics and the language, and others have totally disappeared.
 Today, Italy has 50 communities of Arbëreshë origin and culture, 41 municipalities and 9 villages, spread across seven regions of southern Italy, forming a population of about 100,000.
 Some cultural islands survive in the metropolitan areas of Milan, Chieri, Turin, Rome, Naples, Bari, Cosenza, Crotone and Palermo.
 In the rest of the world, following the migrations of the twentieth century to countries such as Canada, Chile, Brazil, Argentina, Uruguay and the United States, there are strong communities that keep Arbëreshë traditions alive.

 The full list of the Arbëresh Communities in Italy is: